roxana-zeraati/roxana-zeraati.github.io/_pages/research/research.md

 {: style="text-align: justify" }
 Inspired by these findings, I became interested in the functional role of neural timescales, i.e. their role in neural computations.
-For this purpose, we used task-optimized recurrent neural networks (RNNs) to study the link between neural timescales and working memory ([Khajehabdollahi *, Zeraati * et al., ICLR, 2024](https://openreview.net/forum?id=xwKt6bUkXj).
+For this purpose, we used task-optimized recurrent neural networks (RNNs) to study the link between neural timescales and working memory ([Khajehabdollahi<sup>*</sup>, Zeraati<sup>*</sup> et al., ICLR, 2024](https://openreview.net/forum?id=xwKt6bUkXj).
 We found that slow timescales required for forming long memories arise from distinct mechanisms shaped by the learning curriculum: developing slow timescales using recurrent dynamics instead of single-neuron biophysical properties allows learning more complex objectives and improves computational robustness.
 Our results also introduced optimal training algorithms for other machine-learning architectures, e.g., GRU and LSTM.

 ## Potential future directions